PawelTokarski95/AI-Governance/README.md

 ## Disclaimer

-Some projects are conceptual and based on simulated scenarios.
+Projects are conceptual and based on simulated scenarios.
 They are intended for educational and portfolio purposes, not production use.